 Student learning is promoted through a variety of learning and teaching methods.
 These include: lectures, workshops, online learning through the virtual learning environment, Moodle, as well as self directed learning.
 Each student will have an allocated personal tutor to support them through their period of study.

 As this programme is accredited by the BPS, there is a requirement for students to attend at least 80% of the taught sessions for the programme.
+From September 2018, all students will need to achieve a minimum of a 50% pass mark for each module.

 A good honours degree (normally 2.1 or above) in Psychology, from a BPS (British Psychological Society) accredited undergraduate course.